Apretude – the first injectable, long-acting medication to reduce the risk of getting HIV

 On December 20, 2021, the US Food and Drug Administration (FDA) approved Apretude, the first injectable, long-acting medication to reduce the risk of getting HIV.
-This new drug is expected to become available in early 2022.
+Here’s what you should know about Aperture and how to find out if it’s right for you.

 What is Apretude?

-Apretude is a new way to take pre-exposure prophylaxis, or PrEP.
-The injectable, also known by its generic name cabotegravir, is an alternative to daily pills for HIV prevention, such as Truvada and Descovy.
+Apretude is a new way to take pre-exposure prophylaxis (PrEP).
+The injectable, also known by its generic name cabotegravir, is an alternative to daily pills for HIV prevention, like Truvada and Descovy.

-The new, long-acting form of PrEP must be administered—that is, injected into your buttocks—by a healthcare provider on a prescribed regimen: once a month for the first two months and then once every other month after that.
+The new, long-acting form of PrEP must be administered—that is, injected into your buttocks—by a health care provider regularly: once a month for the first two months and then once every other month after that.

 Who should take Apretude?

-The FDA has approved Apretude for adults and adolescents who weigh at least 77 pounds (35 kilograms) and do not have HIV but are at risk of getting the virus.
+Apretude is approved for adults and adolescents who weigh at least 77 pounds (35 kilograms) and do not have HIV, but are at risk of getting the virus.

 Like the pill forms of PrEP, you must get tested for HIV and confirmed negative before you can start taking Apretude.
-You also must be confirmed HIV negative before each injection.
+You also must be tested for HIV and confirmed to be HIV negative before each injection.

 How is Apretude different from PrEP in pill form?

-When used as directed, PrEP is more than 90% effective at preventing HIV.
+When used as directed as a part of your self-care routine, PrEP is more than 90% effective at preventing HIV.

 If I’m already taking PrEP or thinking about starting PrEP, should I consider Apretude?

-You may consider taking Apretude if you have difficulty taking daily oral PrEP.
+You may consider taking Apretude if you have taking daily oral PrEP is hard for you.
 It might also be right for you if you have serious kidney disease that prevents you from taking oral PrEP, or if you prefer getting a shot every other month instead of taking daily pills.

 Like the pill forms of PrEP, Apretude has been deemed safe by the FDA.
-And like Descovy and Truvada, the new injectable can also cause side effects.
+And like Descovy and Truvada, the new injectable can cause some side effects.

-In clinical trials, some participants who took Apretude reported experiencing common side effects, including headaches, fever, fatigue, back pain, muscle aches, rash, vomiting, diarrhea, and reactions at the injection site.
+In clinical trials, some participants who took Apretude reported experiencing common side effects like headaches, fever, fatigue, back pain, muscle aches, rash, vomiting, diarrhea, and reactions at the injection site.
+Side effects usually last only a few days after your injection.

 In most cases, side effects go away over time.
-However, no matter which form of PrEP you take, you should talk to your health care provider if you’re experiencing severe side effects.
+However, no matter which form of PrEP you take, you should always talk to your provider if you’re experiencing severe side effects.

 Does insurance cover Apretude?